-Promotion of a product must be consistent with the information and data contained in such product's current summaries of product characteristics (SmPCs) (Article 6/3, Regulation on Promotional Activities of Human Medicinal Products (Promotion Regulation)).
-Since it is necessary to show the SmPCs in a licence application, the

-SmPCs is regulated under the Licensing Regulation.
+Promotion of a product must be consistent with the information and data contained in such product's current summaries of product characteristics (SmPCs) (Article 6/3, Promotion Regulation).
+Since it is necessary to show the SmPCs in a licence application, the SmPCs is regulated under the Licensing Regulation.
 The Regulation lists all the information that must appear on the products.